hstk/hello-axc2152/docs/web_services.md

 }
 ```

 Build and deploy to your AXC2152.
 Run `./hello-axc2152`, then open a browser and navigate to `http://192.168.10.2:8080/`.
-You should see a very sparse page with the line of text we programmed.
-We're web now!
+You should see a very sparse page with the line of text we programmed being served from your controller.
+In modern parlance, "we're web now."
+Because we're using a modern language that works on your machine as well it does on the controller, you can simply replace the `addr` vector with the loopback ip (127.0.0.1) and hack on this skeletal frame on your own machine.
+Add routes, serve some JSON into a JS frontend.

-Pending Phoenix's API release schedule (and how quickly I pick up Rust interop), we'll continue on with getting data into our Rust program from our PLC and shipping data out.
+Let's [take a stab at getting some IO working](./calling_cpp.md) with `bindgen`; otherwise, our controller might as well be a Raspberry Pi.